• Skip to content

 Research proposal

-Applicants are required to identify a potential supervisor from our arts and humanities Centres of Research and Excellence (COREs) and Research and Enterprise Groups (REGs) and to work with that supervisor on a research proposal.
+Applicants are required to identify a potential supervisor and to work with that supervisor on a research proposal.
 Speculative applications will not be accepted.
 You should name your potential supervisor in your application and submit a full research proposal.
+Please see our guidance on writing a research proposal

 See also Techne guidance notes (included in Techne online application process).